 I was wrong.
 So wrong.

-When I was a student, finding a place to write often meant moving around.
 From my own room to a cafe or pub, to a park bench, I would take my laptop where I needed to get some words written.
 But this kind of transient writing prevented me from really engaging in my story or the creative writing exercise I wanted to do.
 I was doing some writing, but not nearly as much as I could have been.

 My first foray into a dedicated writing space was a simple desk and chair.
 I used that space every morning to just write.
 Either my 750 words or some assignment or plugging along on a story.
 The difference in output and quality was staggering.